gcallah/Economics/Capitalism/capitalism.md

 contaminated in the discussions of the last one to one-and-a-half centuries that they have largely lost their analytical power..."

-I say that Lucassen is spot on here: we can do better than all this wrangling about what exactly capitalism is and whether we have a capitalist economy or not.
+Lucassen is spot on here: we can do better than all this wrangling about what exactly capitalism is and whether we have a capitalist economy or not.
 We might look to the great Austrian economist Ludwig von Mises for guidance in this regard.
 He described two "imaginary constructions" for use in economic analysis: the imaginary construction of a pure market economy and the imaginary construction of a socialist society.
 The purpose of such constructions was to